 Since payment history and account standing are some of the factors used to determine a cardholder’s credit score, making late payments may negatively impact it.
 But the amount of time a cardholder’s credit is affected can vary depending on the situation.

 In general, creditors send the payment information to credit bureaus.
 They use codes to identify the standing of the accounts.
-But since there is no code for a payment that is 29 days late, they may use a credit code to show the card is current.
-After the payment passes the 30-day threshold, however, the creditor may use the late code instead.
+Typically, once a payment is 30 days late, it is considered a delinquent payment to the credit bureaus.

-While missing a payment may not impact a score initially, it may appear on a cardholder’s score and stay there for several years if it happens regularly.
+While missing a payment may not impact a score immediately, it may appear on a cardholder’s score and stay there for several years if it happens regularly.
 Of course, this depends on the situation and the other factors credit bureaus use to figure the credit score.

-The Balanced Could Be Charged Off
+The Balance Could Be Charged Off

 Another consequence of making a late payment is that the creditor may not allow the cardholder to use it for other purchases until the card is in good standing.